 - Vacation Fund – You might know the exact latitude and longitude of your dream destination.
 Or you might simply know you want to get away somewhere in the next few months or years.
-A dedicated fund will help make sure that vacation happens without taking on more debt.
+A dedicated fund will help make sure your vacation (or great staycation!) happens without taking on more debt.

 - Car Maintenance Fund – The age of your car will likely determine how much money you want in your sinking fund.
 At a minimum, you should plan for oil changes and other routine maintenance (think air filters and tire rotations) each year.

 - Home Repair Fund – Just like your car maintenance fund, the age of your home will probably dictate how much money you set aside for home-related expenses.
 New windows, siding, and roofing are on the horizon for every homeowner – it’s only a matter of when not if.